ramsey-devs/ramsey/docs/source/index.rst

 Ramsey documentation
 ====================

-Ramsey is a library for probabilistic models using Haiku and JAX.
+Ramsey is a library for probabilistic modelling using Haiku and JAX.
 It builds upon the same module system that Haiku is using and is hence fully compatible with Haiku's and NumPyro's API.
 Ramsey implements (or rather intends to implement) neural and Gaussian process models.